AI & Hiring

 Same story for law firms and financial advisors.
 Different software, different terminology, same problems.

 For law firms, client intake is the critical bottleneck.
 A potential client calls your office at 6 PM on a Tuesday.
 Nobody answers.
 They call the next firm on Google.
 You never even knew the lead existed.
-AI intake systems solve this immediately — capturing the inquiry, running a basic conflict check, and scheduling a consultation before your staff arrives the next morning.
-The integration with Clio or your practice management system means everything is documented and filed correctly from the start.
+AI intake systems solve this immediately by capturing the inquiry, running a basic conflict check, and scheduling a consultation before your staff arrives the next morning.
+The integration with your practice management system means everything is documented and filed correctly from the start.

 The principle is the same one I shared with those students at Lake Forest College: AI amplifies what you're already good at.
 It doesn't replace the expertise, the relationships, or the judgment that make your firm valuable.
 It removes the friction that keeps you from spending more time on the things that matter.